dassarthak18/asteria/README.md

 ## Examples and Benchmarks

 All results are from `cargo run --release --example <name>` on a single CPU core.
 LR scheduling is applied in every example.
 Optimizer: ADOPT throughout.
 Results represent a single representative run; due to random weight initialization, individual runs may vary slightly.

-> Please note that the `mnist`, `iris` and `wine` examples require external datasets available in the repository in the ``data`` directory and will not run out of the box if Asteria was installed from the official Cargo crate.

 ### Supervised Learning